FrancoisSestier/entt/docs/md/poly.md

 As for `invoke`, this is a name that is injected into the _concept_ through `Base`, from which one must necessarily inherit.
 Since it's also a dependent name, the `this-> template` form is unfortunately necessary due to the rules of the language.
-However, there exists also an alternative that goes through an external call:
+However, there exists an alternative that goes through an external
+call:

 ```cpp
 struct Drawable {